Fig: Nutrition

 Raw figs are 79% water, 19% carbohydrates, 1% protein, and contain negligible fat (table).
 They are a moderate source (14% of the Daily Value, DV) of dietary fiber and 310 kJ of food energy per 100-gram serving, and do not supply essential micronutrients in significant contents (table).

 When dehydrated to 30% water, figs have a carbohydrate content of 64%, protein content of 3%, and fat content of 1%.
 In a 100-gram serving, providing 1041 kJ of food energy, dried figs are a rich source (more than 20% DV) of dietary fiber and the essential mineral manganese (26% DV), while calcium, iron, magnesium, potassium, and vitamin K are in moderate amounts.

+In fig fruits, the levels of glucose and fructose are nearly identical, with glucose being slightly more prevalent overall, while the presence of sucrose is minimal.
+Still, in some varieties of figs, the fructose content can occasionally slightly surpass that of glucose.

 Research and folk medicine

 Phytochemicals

 Figs contain diverse phytochemicals under basic research for their potential biological properties, including polyphenols, such as gallic acid, chlorogenic acid, syringic acid, (+)-catechin, (−)-epicatechin and rutin.
 Fig color may vary between cultivars due to various concentrations of anthocyanins, with cyanidin-3-O-rutinoside having particularly high content.